Indigenous Philippine folk religions: Shamans

-Indigenous shamans were spiritual leaders of various ethnic peoples of the pre-colonial Philippine islands.
-These shamans, many of whom are still extant, were almost always women or effeminate men (asog or bayok).
-They were believed to have spirit guides, by which they could contact and interact with the spirits and deities (anito or diwata) and the spirit world.
-Their primary role was as mediums during pag-anito séance rituals.
-There were also various subtypes of shamans specializing in the arts of healing and herbalism, divination, and sorcery.
+Indigenous shamans are the spiritual leaders of various ethnic peoples of the Philippine islands from the pre-colonial era to the present era.
+These shamans, many of whom are still extant, are almost always women or effeminate men (asog or bayok).
+They are believed to have spirit guides, by which they could contact and interact with the spirits and deities (anito or diwata) and the spirit world.
+Their primary role are as mediums during pag-anito séance rituals.
+There are also various subtypes of shamans specializing in the arts of healing and herbalism, divination, and sorcery.
 Numerous types of shamans use different kinds of items in their work, such as talismans or charms known as agimat or anting-anting, curse deflectors such as buntot pagi, and sacred oil concoctions, among many other objects.
 All social classes, including the shamans, respect and revere their deity statues (called larauan, bulul, manang, etc.), which represent one or more specific deities within their ethnic pantheon, which includes non-ancestor deities and deified ancestors.
 More general terms used by Spanish sources for native shamans throughout the archipelago were derived from Tagalog and Visayan anito ("spirit"); these include terms like maganito and anitera.

-The negative counterparts of Philippine shamans are the Philippine witches, which include different kinds of people with differing occupations and cultural connotations depending on the ethnic group they are associated with.
+The "negative" counterparts of Philippine shamans are the Philippine witches, which include different kinds of people with differing occupations and cultural connotations depending on the ethnic group they are associated with.
 They are completely different from the Western notion of what a witch is.
 Examples of witches in a Philippine concept are the mannamay, mangkukulam, and mambabarang.
 As spiritual mediums and divinators, shamans are notable for countering and preventing the curses and powers of witches, notably through the usage of special items and chants.
 Aside from the shamans, there are also other types of people who can counter specific magics of witches, such as the mananambal, which specializes in countering barang.
 Shamans can also counter the curses of supernatural beings such as aswangs.
 However, because they are mortal humans, the physical strength of shamans are limited compared to the strength of an aswang being.
 This gap in physical strength is usually bridged by a dynamics of knowledge and wit.
+Philippine witches are not necessarily evil, as they can also serve for the good of society.
+In cases where a crime was met by injustice as the instigator was not persecuted properly or was acquitted despite mounting evidences, the victims or their family and friends can ask aid from witches to bring justice by way of black magic, which differs per ethnic association.
+In traditional beliefs outside of mainstream Filipino movie renditions, it is believed that black magic in cases of injustice does not affect the innocent.